How reviews from users make Datylon successful

 “The plugin panel is very large and at times confusing because of the many layers.”

 We agree, and we’re looking into fixing it.

 “Datylon does not and will flag numbers with a percentage symbol as erroneous when it expects numerical data in that place on a sheet.
 Issues need to be fixed manually by re-entering the data.”

 Transforming and formatting data is a constant challenge in chart design.
-In many cases there are transformation or formatting operations required before you can visualise the data.
+In many cases, there are transformation or formatting operations required before you can visualize the data.
 We have formatting features available for numbers and datetime data but we plan to continuously improve our capabilities.
 Expect more powerful formatting features in future releases.

 “The advanced styling options can become overwhelming, as so many things can be turned on or off and customized.”

 All Datylon charts are fully customizable and reusable.
 There is no property you can’t edit, giving people maximum freedom of design.
-We expose properties that are typically reserved to people with coding skills.
+We expose properties that are typically reserved for people with coding skills.

 But including all those options can be really challenging UX - wise.
 There is a learning curve for new users and we are continuously working on reducing it.